amnolan/geocaching_project_v01/README.md

 The results are paginated as sometimes it is possible to get thousands of results.
 I handle this through SQL queries and by keeping track of which section of the list has been provided to the user.

+The app also uses responsive bootstrap and as a result allows a great mobile experience.

 ![Start](https://github.com/amnolan/geocaching_project_v01/blob/master/start.png)

 Upon searching it will inform you of how many results came back and will create a pagination selector below.